Evolve Back Kamalapura Palace mirrors the beauty of Hampi’s stone monuments

 It’s the vast size of Hampi, as well as the beauty of the monuments, that stuns visitors, me included.
 If this historic site was in Europe, it would be beyond famous.
 For more than 25 square kilometres, the monuments and temples of the abandoned city spread out in an embarrassment of riches.
 It was one of the richest and largest cities in the world in its time.
 I was told it takes a week to see the entire site.
 Unfortunately, I wasn’t in Hampi for a week, so I only saw a small portion – though that was enough to blow my mind.

-Early on the first morning, of my stay, I was met by the Rajesh, my guide, and Shekhar, my driver and together we piled into the Orange County’s modified vehicle to head to the monuments, which officially open at 8 a.m.
+Early on the first morning, of my stay, I was met by the Rajesh, my guide, and Shekhar, my driver and together we piled into the hotel’s modified vehicle to head to the monuments, which officially open at 8 a.m.
 Starting in the centre, at sunset point, we walked among the temples and then along the river to a peaceful spot where we rented a coracle and then stopped for tea.

-At the local tea stall, we sat beside a Swiss man named Andy, who had the piercing eyes and calm demeanor of a guru.
+At the local tea stall, we sat beside a Swiss man named Andy, who had the piercing eyes and calm demeanour of a guru.
 One of the first things he said, with a laugh, was “there’s no hurry,” and I felt the wisdom of it.
 Andy has lived in India for 20 years, criss-crossing it many times on his motor bike for his export business.
 He said he spends most of his time outdoors.
 Currently, he was living surreptitiously among the rocks of Hampi.

 From Andy’s perspective, Hampi is “ruined” because officials have come in and raised fences and cleared out the hippies who used to camp here.
 They now stay in a backpacker village across the river from the main temple area.
 You have to go by boat to get there.
 A dusty road that runs alongside a farmer’s field is lined with small guest houses and outdoor cafes, a jumble of plywood and twinkle lights.
 From my perspective, Hampi is the better for it.